Outdoor Learning

 We understand the importance of being outdoors and the positive effect it has on our mental health and wellbeing.
 We see our outdoor area as an extension of our classrooms and this provides our children with a wealth of learning opportunities such as exploring, experimenting, problem-solving and negotiating risk, which we know allows our students to become well-rounded individuals.
 We have provided enough waterproofs and wellies to ensure that outdoor lessons go ahead whatever the weather.

-Recent developments include: an allotment with raised beds for each class to grow fruit and vegetables; a wooded area which provides opportunities for den building and investigating minibeasts and a sheltered seated area around a fire pit for reading stories, toasting marshmallows and learning important life skills;
+Our outdoor space includes: allotments with raised beds for each class to grow fruit and vegetables, both in the key stage one playground and the key stage 2 playground; a wooded area, which provides opportunities for den building and investigating minibeasts; a sheltered, seated area with a central fire pit for reading stories, toasting marshmallows and learning important life skills; and an outdoor shelter that every child in school helped to construct – this allows an alternative, open-air area to the classroom for lessons.

 In addition, we have a range of animals at Clapgate, including our chickens.
-The children look after and feed them each day, collecting their fresh eggs and letting them out to explore the grounds.
-We are extremely lucky to have two Pygmy goats, named Pablo and Pedro; they are part of our school family and we have employed goat keepers (year 5 and 6 volunteers), to take responsibility for looking after, feeding and cleaning them out.
-Every day, they are let out of their pen to feely roam around out top field.
-Children have the opportunity to play with the goats at break time and race them around the field!
-We have a school dog, named Rufus, and he has his own timetable so he gets to visit every class on a weekly basis.
+The children have hatched and reared our chicks, look after and feed them each day, collecting their fresh eggs and letting them out to explore the grounds.
+We are extremely lucky to have two Pygmy goats, named Pablo and Pedro; they are part of our Clapgate family and we employ goat keepers (year 5 and 6 volunteers), to take responsibility for looking after, feeding and cleaning them out.
+Every day, they are let out of their pen to feely roam around in our top field.
+We have a school dog, named Rufus, and he has his own timetable so he visits every class on a weekly basis and works with small therapy groups.
 He is loved by all the children and they love taking him for walks during their break and lunchtimes too.

 Our school pond is designed for our children to have a go at pond dipping – there is a variety of pondlife for children to learn about and catch with nets, including tadpoles.